peterkitonga/nodetsstarter/readme.md

 # NodeTS Starter

-This starter template was created to serve as a starting template for a node.js API built with Express and TypeScript.
+This starter was created to serve as a starting template for a Node.js APIs built with Express and TypeScript.

 ## Features